jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

 ## Introduction

+### Objectives and Key Terms

+- **Elite Polarization**: The increasing ideological distance between political elites, like party leaders and elected officials.
+- **Mass Behavior**: The collective actions, attitudes, and voting behaviors of the general public.
+- **Policy Orientations**: Individual beliefs and attitudes toward public policy issues.
+- **Partisanship**: Strong allegiance to one's own political party.
+- **Vote Choice**: The decision of individuals to vote for a specific candidate or party.

 ### Book Objectives

-- Analyze the impact of elite polarization on mass political behavior.
+- Investigate how elite polarization affects mass political behavior.
-- Evaluate how the relationships between policy orientations, partisanship, elite polarization, and vote choice have evolved over time.
+- Examine how the relationships between policy orientations, partisanship, elite polarization, and vote choice evolve over time.

 ---